IMAGINARY/neural-numbers/README.md

     List of languages to enable, as an object where each key is an ISO language code and the value is the language name as it should be presented.
 - defaultLanguage (String, default: 'en')
     Default language (the app starts and is restarted to this one)
+- modelPath (String, default: 'assets/models/my-model.json')
+    Path to the trained NN model file

 ## Compilation